AdamSadek/F1-Game-AI/README.md

 *Draft*

 A Formula 1 game AI
-- This game will eventually have different F1 AI drivers that will have different speeds depending on how well they know the track.
-- Each laptime will be recorded, analyzed, and displayed on the right side of the screen with more data.
-(Ultimatly adding predictions as well based on some statistcs)
-- Might use elastic/kibana to store and visualize the data.
--
+In this game, players can look forward to the addition of various F1 AI drivers, each possessing unique speeds based on their track knowledge.
+As the game progresses, lap times will be meticulously recorded, analyzed, and conveniently displayed on the right side of the screen, accompanied by additional data.
+Furthermore, there are plans to incorporate predictive features, leveraging relevant statistics to offer insights and forecasts.
+To facilitate efficient storage and visualization of this data, I might utilize elastic/kibana, ensuring a seamless and immersive experience for players

 # How to Run
 Simply execute `python3 f1-main.py`